Disability Education Course

 - Integrate disability education into government curriculum and public discourse

 Our classroom course is aimed at school groups and includes a more traditional education format while still being flexible and interactive.
-The classroom course consists of one to three workshop sessions in school, a wheelchair sports demonstration during one of our adaptive sports trainings, and a final student-run project.
+The classroom course consists of one to three workshop sessions in school, a wheelchair sports demonstration, and a final student-run project.
 The course is completely customisable based on the needs of the particular classroom: some schools want one workshop session, some only want the initial three sessions, and some choose to not include the student-run project.
 The course can also be adapted to various age groups from ages 7 to 17.

 Session 1: What is disability?
 Focuses on students’ understanding of disability and defines different types of disability and their causes.

 Session 2: Living with a disability Highlights the challenges people with disabilities face in every day life and how to make society more inclusive.